-This article is the last in a three-part series on core beliefs with the focus being on limiting beliefs and how to change overwrite them.
-The first article focuses on understanding core beliefs, the second is about identifying your limiting beliefs, and this one is on reprogramming the subconscious mind to change your limiting beliefs.
-Below is a list of the three articles with the respective links to the first and second.
-I suggest you read the first two articles in their order before using the techniques outlined here to reprogram the subconscious mind.
+This article is the last in a four-part series on core beliefs.
+The first article focuses on understanding core beliefs, the second is a list of common beliefs in each area of life, the third is about identifying your limiting beliefs, and this article is on reprogramming the subconscious mind to change them.
+I suggest you read the articles in order before using the techniques below to change your beliefs.

 When you set out to reprogram the subconscious mind the focus is on your core beliefs because they are the root cause of what you believe, which in turn determines what you feel and imagine is possible for you and the circumstances that follow suit.
 To reprogram the mind at the subconscious level is to change your beliefs, while to reprogram your mind at the conscious reasoning level is about training yourself to commit to doing the techniques aimed in that direction with intention and purpose.

 Before looking at how to reprogram the subconscious mind, let's take a look at the latest discoveries in Neuroscience.
 Studies about the brain suggest that most beliefs are locked in place at a very young age before the reasoning capacity of the mind is developed.
 Moreover, more recent research suggests that the subconscious mind remains passively programmable until one's late 20s where 'passive' means without one's conscious input, decision or discernment.
 Now, there's no use in blaming your parents, teachers or society for the limiting beliefs you've adopted over time.
 Doing so just serves to strengthen those unwanted beliefs.